uberhacker/pant/README.md

     Download the latest database backup from the dev environment for the current Drupal site

+  *pant domain*

+    Print the Pantheon domain for the dev environment of the current Drupal site

   *pant files*

     Download the latest files backup from the dev environment for the current Drupal site